-Microbial communities have a vast importance to the ecosystem being important components of the forest ecosystem since they facilitate organic matter decomposition and nutrient cycling in the soil [2].
-Free-living bacteria are of importance in agriculture as they abound in the rhizosphere (i.e, the region around the root) and have more than one mechanism of accomplishing increased plant growth, such as the production of enzymes, bioactive factors, antibiotics, metabolites as well as growth promoters [3].
+Microbial communities have vast importance to the ecosystem.
+They are important components of the forest ecosystem since they facilitate organic matter decomposition and nutrient cycling in the soil [2].
+Free-living bacteria are of importance in agriculture as they abound in the rhizosphere (i.e., the region around the root) and have more than one mechanism of accomplishing increased plant growth, such as the production of enzymes, bioactive factors, antibiotics, metabolites as well as growth promoters [3].

-Bacteria can be classified, in terms of their morphology, as bacilli (rods), cocci (spherical), spiral and many others (Figure 1).
-The bacillus is rod-shaped and can be found as isolated bacilli, diplobacilli or streptobacilli.
+Bacteria in terms of their morphology are classified as bacilli (rods), cocci (spherical), spiral and many others (Figure 1).
+The bacillus is rod-shaped and found as isolated bacilli, diplobacilli or streptobacilli.
 A coccus is circular and can be isolated as diplococcus, tetracoccus, sarcina micrococcus, streptococcus or staphylococcus.
-Other bacterial shapes of low occurrence include: spirillum (Treponema pallidum), vibrio (Vibrio cholerae), transitional forms such as coccobacillus and

-52 involution forms, a survival mechanism to adverse environmental conditions such as 53 spores [4].
+Other bacterial shapes of low occurrence include spirillum (Treponema pallidum), vibrio (Vibrio cholerae), transitional forms such as coccobacillus and involution forms, a survival mechanism to adverse environmental conditions such as spores [4].